thangamsankar/SalesData/Paper/Paper.md

 #####5.There is moderate positive correlation between sales price and gross square footage as indicated by correlation coefficient.
 Which is expected as different building types were used for analysis.
 #####6.The ratio of price to square footage is normally distributed as it's seen on a normal qq-plot.
 #####7.Most of the sale prices is before 1 million and most of the gross square footage is less than 5000 sqft.
+#####8.
+We specifically looked at 1,2,3 family homes.
+They shows correlation between sale price and square footage

 ```r